MatthewCapriotti/AccountAllocation/README.md

-#What should you put in Roth account vs personal brokerage
+# What should you put in Roth account vs personal brokerage

+The purpose of this optimization model is to decide what account you should place your assets (IRA vs Roth IRA vs Personal Brokerage) in given an already determined asset allocation.
+There a lot of assumptions in order to simplify the model and these assumptions can be easily altered if you wish to do so.

+The base model now shows largest growth assets should be put in a Roth IRA while the least tax-efficient assets should be put in a traditional IRA.

+### Assumptions:
-Assumptions (these assumptions can easily be edited in the model):
+(these assumptions can easily be edited in the model)

 Avg bond yield: 4%